 The Invaded State (2) occurs when invasive plant species invade adjacent native grassland communities.
-Introduced bluegrasses, such as Kentucky bluegrass (Poa pratensis) and Canada bluegrass (Poa compressa), are the most widespread concerns.
-Smooth brome is less widespread, but it can also become a concern on this site, particularly in wetter areas.
+Introduced bluegrasses, such as Kentucky and Canada bluegrass, are the most common concerns.
 Kentucky bluegrass, in particular, is widespread throughout the Northern Great Plains (Toledo et al., 2014).
 It is very competitive and displaces native species by forming dense root mats, altering nitrogen cycling, and creating allelopathic effects on germination (DeKeyser et al., 2013).
 Plant communities dominated by Kentucky bluegrass have significantly less cover of native grass and forb species (Toledo et al., 2014; Dekeyser et al., 2009).
+Kentucky bluegrass can persist in either grazed or non-grazed sites and can substantially increase under long-term grazing exclusion (DeKeyser et al., 2009; Grant et al., 2009).
 Effects on soil quality are still unknown at this time, but possible concerns are alteration of surface hydrology and modification of soil surface structure (Toledo et al., 2014).
-Invasive grass species appear to be capable of invading any phase of the Reference State, regardless of grazing management practices, and have been found to substantially increase under long-term grazing exclusion (DeKeyser et al., 2009, 2013; Grant et al., 2009).
 Reduced plant species diversity, simplified structural complexity, and altered biologic processes result in a state that is substantially departed from the Reference State (1).

-Noxious weeds are not widespread in MLRA 52, but leafy spurge and Canada thistle have both have the potential to invade this site.
+Noxious weeds are not widespread in MLRA 52, but leafy spurge and Canada thistle have both been documented on this site.
 These species are very aggressive perennials.
 They typically displace native species and dominate ecological function when they invade a site.
 In some cases, these species can be suppressed through intensive management (herbicide application, biological control, or intensive grazing management).
 Control efforts are unlikely to eliminate noxious weeds, but their density can be sufficiently suppressed so that species composition and structural complexity are similar to that of the Reference State (1).
 However, cessation of control methods will most likely result in recolonization of the site by the noxious species.